Beverage antenna: Operation

-Unlike other wire antennas such as dipole or monopole antennas which act as resonators, with the radio currents traveling in both directions along the element, bouncing back and forth between the ends as standing waves, the Beverage antenna is a traveling wave antenna; the radio frequency current travels in one direction along the wire, in the same direction as the radio waves.
+Unlike other wire antennas such as dipole or monopole antennas which are typically used on their resonant frequencies, with the radio currents traveling in both directions along the element, bouncing back and forth between the ends as standing waves, the Beverage antenna is a traveling wave antenna; the radio frequency current travels in one direction along the wire, in the same direction as the radio waves.
 The lack of resonance gives it a wider bandwidth than resonant antennas.
 It receives vertically polarized radio waves, but unlike other vertically polarized antennas it is suspended horizontally and close to the ground, and requires some resistance in the ground to work.

 The Beverage antenna relies on "wave tilt" for its operation.
-At low and medium frequencies, a vertically polarized radio frequency electromagnetic wave traveling close to the surface of the earth with finite ground conductivity sustains a loss that causes the wavefront to "tilt over" at an angle.
-In this region, the electric field is not perpendicular to the ground but at an angle, producing an electric field component parallel to the Earth's surface.
-If a horizontal wire is suspended close to the Earth and approximately parallel to the wave's direction, the electric field generates an oscillating RF current wave traveling along the wire, propagating in the same direction as the wavefront.
-The RF currents traveling along the wire add in phase and amplitude throughout the length of the wire, producing maximum signal strength at the far end of the antenna where the receiver is connected.
+At low and medium frequencies, a vertically polarized radio frequency electromagnetic wave traveling close to the surface of the earth with finite ground conductivity sustains losses that are greater nearer the ground; the reduction near the ground causes the net wavefront to "tilt over" at a small angle.
+Where this happens, the electric field is no longer perpendicular to the ground, but inclined at an angle.
+Because of its inclination, the radio wave has a small component to its electric field parallel to the Earth's surface.
+The horizontal wire of the Beverage is suspended close to the Earth, and approximately parallel to the wave's direction, and the small horizontal electric field generates a horizontal wave of RF electrical current in the wire, propagating in the same direction as the external radio waves.
+The RF electrical current traveling along the wire add in phase and amplitude throughout the length of the wire, cumulatively producing the maximum signal strength where the current reaches the far end of the antenna, where the antenna wire connects to the matching transformer that smoothly feeds (no retro-reflection) the electrical current into the line to the receiver.